ogelbric/ntp/README.md

           storageClass: pacific-gold-storage-policy
 ```

-Notice the NTp section and I am looking at google for time.
+Notice the NTP section and I am looking at google for time.